Pinterest Hidden Image

 Ingredient Notes

-• Canned Pumpkin Puree - I specify canned here as it's made with a variety of pumpkin that contains much less water content than the large field pumpkins that are generally available in the store.
+• Canned Pumpkin Purée: Using canned 100% pumpkin puree (not pumpkin pie filling) is key to making the best vegan pumpkin bread.
+It's made from a specific pumpkin variety that has a much lower water content than the large field pumpkins available in the store.
 Also, steer clear of pumpkin pie filling, pure pumpkin is the way to go.
-If you can't find pumpkin puree, I'd suggest my vegan sweet potato bread, which is equally delicious.

-• Olive Oil - I love using this to bake.
-The flavor doesn't shine through very strongly but if you don't like olive oil, swap it for a neutral-flavored oil such as sunflower or rapeseed.
+• Olive Oil: I love using this to bake.
+The flavor doesn't shine through very strongly but if you don't like olive oil, swap it for a neutral oil such as canola oil or sunflower oil.

-• Pecans - They add a beautiful crunch to the top of this pumpkin loaf.
-If you're intolerant to nuts, you can replace them with additional flour.
+• Pecans: They add a beautiful crunch to the top of this pumpkin loaf.
+If you're intolerant to nuts, you can replace them with additional flour or pumpkin seeds.

-• Brown Sugar - I use light muscovado sugar, it has a slight caramel taste and works well with fall-flavored bakes.
-I also add some dark muscovado, as this amps up the flavor and moisture.
-I recommend it, but you can just replace it with more light brown sugar if you want to.
+• Brown Sugar: I use light muscovado sugar, it has a slight caramel taste and works well with fall-flavored bakes.
+I also add some dark muscovado, as it adds depth of flavor and moisture.
+I recommend it, but you can just replace it with more light brown sugar or even coconut sugar.

 Pin